Tatjana Pinto

-Tatjana Lofamakanda Pinto (born 2 July 1992) is a German athlete who competes as a sprinter.
+Tatjana Lofamakanda Pinto (born 2 July 1992) is a Luso-German-Angolan athlete who competes as a sprinter for Portugal.

 Career

 Together with Leena Günther, Anne Cibis and Verena Sailer, Pinto won the gold medal at the 2012 European Athletics Championships in Helsinki at the 4 × 100 metres relay.
 The same team came in fifth at the 2012 Summer Olympics in London.

+In 2025, Pinto transferred her allegiance from her country of birth, Germany, to the country of her father's origin, Portugal.

 Personal life

 Pinto's father is Portuguese, while her mother was from Angola.